February 13 2003

 It is a matter of some interest that, as this critique of the Waterhouse

-it is reported that Newcastle City Council is making strenuous,
+that Newcastle City Council is making strenuous,

 though not wholly successful attempts, to recall the copies of the Review